GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept_ex1.md

 width: 80%
 name: delimited_text
 ---
-Screenshot of Data Source Manager - Delimited Text to load a CSV file
+Screenshot of the Data Source Manager - Delimited Text to load a CSV file
 ```

-3. Interact with the map and explore the datasets.
+2. Interact with the map and explore the datasets.
 Use the zoom tool and move
    the map.
 Take note of the status bar at the bottom of the screen and observe
    how it changes.
+Focus on the scale window and observe how it varies as you zoom in and out.

    <!-- CLARIFY: What changes should people expect to see? -->

-4. Familiarise yourself with the layer window (layer list).
+3. Familiarise yourself with the layer window (layer list).
 Show and hide
    different layers and move layers around in the hierarchy.
 Give the data layer
    a meaningful name.